 Telephone: 01332 785440

-If you don't wish to be a member any more, you can terminate your membership by email: firstname.lastname@example.org
+If you wish to cancel your membership, please contact us by email: email@example.com

 Or by contacting us in writing: